Add a GitHub workflow

 Step 6: Verify

-The outcome values from configure the workflow should now be able to be identified in the new workflow file.
+The outcome values from configure the workflow should appear in the new workflow file.

 Commit your files